zowe/docs-site/docs/whats-new/zowe-v3-frequently-asked-questions.md

 2. Will the APIs that Zowe CLI provides for extenders remain the same?

    In broad terms, yes.
 However, some of the functionality that was available in Zowe V2 has been changed (or removed).
-The changes are included in these [CLI](https://ibm.ent.box.com/s/vqu92d82b4wk0i6fupo8glbrxvufn4zw) and [Imperative](https://github.com/zowe/imperative/issues/970) lists of breaking changes. **[use box docs]**
+The changes are included in these [CLI](https://ibm.ent.box.com/s/vqu92d82b4wk0i6fupo8glbrxvufn4zw) and [Imperative](https://github.com/zowe/imperative/issues/970) lists of breaking changes.

 ### Zowe Application Framework, ZSS